bearsunday/bearsunday.github.io/manuals/1.0/en/js-ui.md

 )
 ```

-Save this as `ui/src/page/index/hello/server.js` and register this as a webpack entry point in`ui/entry.js`.
+Save this as `ui/src/page/index/hello/server.js` and register this as a Webpack entry point in`ui/entry.js`.

 ```javascript?start_inline
 module.exports = {